UstadMobile/UstadMobile/app-android-launcher/README.md

 # Ustad Mobile Android app module

 This is a normal gradle build and should build and run with Android Studio as normal.
-It can normally be selected from the list of run items at the top of Android Studio to run on the emulator as normal.

 ### Command line debug APK build